Texas A&M Students Selected For ‘One Health’-Focused Veterinary Research Fellowships

 Since funding opportunities for veterinary student research are rare, the three-month summer fellowship provides an experience not offered in many other places.
 Fellows receive access to mentorship and hands-on research experience as well as scientific communication and critical review of primary scientific literature through Texas A&M’s summer Veterinary Medical Scientist Research Training Program.

-Olsen-Gerlach, a second-year veterinary student in the School of Veterinary Medicine & Biomedical Sciences (VMBS), is conducting research with Drs.
+Olsen-Gerlach, a second-year veterinary student in the College of Veterinary Medicine & Biomedical Sciences (VMBS), is conducting research with Drs.
 Robert Valeris-Chacin and Paul Morley, faculty at the VMBS’ Veterinary Education, Research, & Outreach (VERO) program in Canyon.

 Olsen-Gerlach studies Bovine Respiratory Disease (BRD), which is the most common illness in beef cattle and a major problem for the industry that requires treatment with antibiotics.